Brainz22/useful_notes/apxV2.md

 Then, this file can be for run by doing `bash for.sh`, for example.

-Note: we might need to run the three commands below every time we exit the correlator:
+Note: we might need to run the three commands below every time we exit the correlator (Make sure the this is the order, which can be inferred from lines above):

 <pre>
 source /cvmfs/cms.cern.ch/cmsset_default.sh
+export CMSSW_VERSION=CMSSW_12_3_0_pre4
 source /home/therwig/19p2_setup_vivado.sh
-export CMSSW_VERSION=CMSSW_12_3_0_pre4
 </pre>